Military Bankruptcy Attorney in Killeen and Fort Hood

 Get Help from Our Killeen and Fort Hood Military Bankruptcy Attorney

-Members of the military (both active duty and retired) may qualify for additional protections in a bankruptcy proceeding.
+Members of the military (both active duty and retired) may qualify for additional protection in a bankruptcy proceeding.
 If you are considering bankruptcy, it is critical that you speak with an experienced military bankruptcy attorney.

 Attorney Erin B. Shank has nearly 40 years of experience practicing exclusively bankruptcy law in Texas.
 She has helped military members move through bankruptcy and towards a brighter financial future.
 Erin is committed to your safety and convenience.
 Her law practice is 100% contact-free.
 That means Erin can handle your bankruptcy without any in-person meetings in a completely virtual manner.